GoogleContainerTools/skaffold/docs-v2/content/en/docs/pipeline-stages/deployers/cloudrun.md

 ---

 {{< alert title="Note" >}}
 This feature is currently experimental and subject to change.
-Not all Skaffold features e.g. log tailing, debugging are supported.
+Not all Skaffold features e.g. debugging are supported.
 {{< /alert >}}

 Cloud Run is a managed compute platform on Google Cloud that allows you to run containers on Google's infrastructure.